 FAQ & Shipping

-Cards are dispatched in an outer envelope, which may be padded depending on the contents inside.
+Cards and fridge magnets are dispatched in an outer envelope, which may be padded depending on the contents inside.

 Face Masks: Information